 The Secret Wisdom of Thoth: Pt.
 2 Mystic language

-Mystic poets use worldly symbols and figurative language such as similes, metaphors, and allegories to share the experience of the mystical realm and spiritual journey towards the Divine.
+Mystic poets use worldly symbols and figurative languages such as similes, metaphors, and allegories to share the experience of the mystical realm and spiritual journey toward the Divine.
 Metaphors exist to convey, evoke and create sensibilities that cannot be conveyed using direct terms.
 Thus, mystics use metaphors with the aim to share their spiritual experiences and to open the channels of spirituality for their readers.

 It would be wrong to read the metaphorical poems of the Persian mystics in a literal way.
 One could then make the mistake that these deeply pious mystics engaged in all sorts of forbidden activities, like wine-drinking or seducing young women.
 Take the following poem by Rumi: